Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Theoretical Justification: High-Dimensional Linear Models

-This theorem formally states that our procedure yields, with high probability, one pair of nuisance estimates $\hat{\eta}^\m$ and $\hat{\gamma}^\m$ such that their distances to the true nuisance parameters are at most a constant multiple of $ \sqrt{s_\eta / n} \cdot \err$ and $ \sqrt{s_\gamma / n} \cdot \err$, respectively.
-In contrast, the unperturbed Lasso estimator would satisfy, for example, a convergence rate for $\|\hat{\eta}-\eta\|_2$ of order $\sqrt{s_\eta / n} \cdot \|\xi\|_\infty \lesssim \sqrt{s_\eta \log p / n}$ with high probability (see \cite{bickel2009simultaneous} and \cite{zhou2009restricted}).
-In this light, for the $m^*$-th perturbation, the convergence rate is considerably faster than that achieved by the unperturbed Lasso optimization for a large $M$. {The fast convergence rate of nuisance estimations in the $m^*$-th perturbation translates to the closeness between the induced estimator $\hat{\beta}^\mstar$ and the oracle estimator $\hat{\beta}^{\rm ora}$, as established in \eqref{eq: ora convergence}.} We shall remark that it is impossible to locate the exact perturbation $m^*$ and we are only able to justify that such an $m^*$ exists with high probability.
-In Section \ref{sec: compare ours with dml}, extensive simulations show that such $\hat{\beta}^\mstar$ indeed exists and its empirical distribution closely matches that of the theoretical distribution of $\hat{\beta}^{\rm ora}$ across different data generating processes; {see Figures \ref{fig: F1 summary} to \ref{fig: F3F4 summary}}.
+This theorem formally states that our procedure yields, with high probability, the minimal distance between a perturbed estimator $\hat{\beta}^\mstar$ and $\hat{\beta}^{\rm ora}$ is at most a constant multiple of a rate which goes to zero as $M$ grows.
+In the proof, this closeness is derived from the fast convergence rate of the nuisance estimators in the $m^*$-th perturbation; see more explanations in Supplementary Section \ref{sec: notation in Thm1}.

+We shall remark that it is impossible to locate the exact perturbation $m^*$ and we are only able to justify that such an $m^*$ exists with high probability.
+In Section \ref{sec:simulation}, extensive simulations show that such $\hat{\beta}^\mstar$ indeed exists and its empirical distribution closely matches that of the theoretical distribution of $\hat{\beta}^{\rm ora}$ across different data generating processes; {see Figures \ref{fig: F1 summary} and \ref{fig: F2F3 summary}}.